kennysmithed/oels2021/index.md

 ## Staffing

-[Kenny Smith](http://www.lel.ed.ac.uk/~kenny/) (that's me) is the main lecturer and course organiser.
-Best way to get in touch with me is in one of the live sessions, see below, or by email to [kenny.smith@ed.ac.uk](mailto:kenny.smith@ed.ac.uk).
+The course is co-taught by [Kenny Smith](http://www.lel.ed.ac.uk/~kenny/) and [Alisdair Tullo](https://www.ed.ac.uk/profile/alisdair-tullo/).
+Kenny (that's me) is the main lecturer and the course organiser; Alisdair is the javascript/jspsych guru and delivers the lab sessions with Kenny.
+Best way to get in touch with us is in one of the live sessions, see below, or by email to [kenny.smith@ed.ac.uk](mailto:kenny.smith@ed.ac.uk) or [alisdair.tullo@ed.ac.uk](mailto:alisdair.tullo@ed.ac.uk).

-[Alisdair Tullo](https://www.ed.ac.uk/profile/alisdair-tullo/) is co-teaching and will mostly be involved in lab classes. the main lecturer and course organiser.
-Best way to get in touch with Alisdair is in one of the live sessions, see below, or by email to [alisdair.tullo@ed.ac.uk](mailto:alisdair.tullo@ed.ac.uk).

 We'll also be supported in lab classes by some tutors, details to follow!